2abet/NBA-Rookie-Classification/README.md

 ## Installation

-To use this online: Visit nbarookieapp.streamlit.app
+To use this online: Visit https://nbarookieapp.streamlit.app

 To run this app locally, you'll need Python 3.6 or later.
 Follow these steps to get started: